sjtitus/async-job-orchestrator/README.md

 A TOY asynchronous job orchestration framework in Rust, developed as a project for me to learn Rust!

 - It is currently WIP but has been extremely educational to develop
-- Human-coded, nothing authored by AI
+- Human-coded, nothing authored by AI (except the PRD I had it generate for me based on what I wanted the project to be, not sure I've stayed true to it, lol)

 ## What is It?